 Does the ad fit with the brand and distinguish it in the market?

 Will it deliver the brand idea, leverage your creative assets, and fit with the tone of the brand?
-Does it use the functional or emotional benefits to own a competitive space that is motivating to consumers and ownable for the brand?
-Is the ad different enough to capture attention within the clutter?
-Does the creative naturally set up the main message and move consumers to think, feel, or act?
+Clearly, does it use the functional or emotional benefits to own a competitive space that is motivating to consumers and ownable for the brand?
+Indeed, is the ad different enough to capture attention within the clutter?
+As a result, does the creative naturally set up the main message and move consumers to think, feel, or act?

 Making advertising decisions